 We’re excited that this first series of the Mayvin Practice Groups, starting in the autumn, also provides an opportunity to be working with the University of Chichester on an Action Research project around Practice-based Learning.
 Through the Mayvin Practice Groups, you will have the opportunity to participate in this and learn about Action Research as well as developing your own practice.

 We’d love for you to join us.
-Let us know if you’d like to sign up by emailing email@example.com.
+Contact us to sign up.

 If you’d like to learn more about Practice-based Learning, read these blogs by James Traeger, Mayvin Director and Rob Warwick, Reader in Management and Organisational Learning at the University of Chichester.